hakanardo/pyvx/docs/index.rst

 :mod:`pyvx.capi`
-    A specification of a C API that is used generate a shared library and a header embedding python and calls the pyvx.vx functions.
-This provides the C API of the `OpenVX`_ standard.
+    A specification of a C API that is used generate a shared library and a header file  that embeds python and calls the ``pyvx.vx`` functions.
+This
+    provides the C API of the `OpenVX`_ standard.

 :mod:`pyvx.nodes`
     The implementation of the different processing nodes.

-:mod:`pyvx.backend`
-    The backend that generates the C-code implementing the graphs specified.

 :mod:`pyvx.optimize`
     Graph optimizations that are executed on the graphs during the verification step.